Gbolahanice/Gbolahanice/README.md

 - 👋 Hi, I’m @Gbolahanice
-- 👀 I’m interested in learning more about hacking
+- 👀 I’m interested in learning more
 - 🌱 I’m currently learning CEH
 - 💞️ I’m looking to collaborate on Creating codes💀
-- 📫 How to reach me here or whatsapp 09065915372
+- 📫 How to reach me here
 - 😄 Pronouns: he/his
 - ⚡ Fun fact: ...